GOMC-WSU/Manual/src/input_file.rst

     #################################
     ParaTypeCHARMM    yes
     Parameters        ../../common/Par_TraPPE_Alkanes.inp
+    Parameters        ../../common/Par_TIP4P.inp

+  .. note:: More than one parameter file can be provided.

 ``Coordinates``
   Defines the PDB file names (coordinates) and location for each box in the system.